AlekseyPauls/JBInternship/README.md

 3. Don`t use hard dependencies when one feature depends on another in one argument (for example, "Mean of users after 2017 year").
 You can achieve the same effect by slightly changing the question ("Mean of users in year after 2017") - now dependence of the features is explicit.
-3. If you want to add an interval ("more", "less") for a group of arguments, make it for each individual entity
+4. If you want to add an interval ("more", "less") for a group of arguments, make it for each individual entity
-4. Do not use unnecessary words, like adjectives.
+5. Don`t use unnecessary words, like adjectives.
 If you did not receive an answer, try to delete the unnecessary words and articles
-5. If the bot replied that it did not find a suitable template, examine the list of statistics and their templates and try asking a question again
+6. If the bot replied that it did not find a suitable template, examine the list of statistics and their templates and try asking a question again
-6. If there was a problem with the recognition of the dataset, specify your arguments in the name of the feature ("4535 users", "montn april")
+7. If there was a problem with the recognition of the dataset, specify your arguments in the name of the feature ("4535 users", "montn april")
-7. If nothing helped, then leave a feedback and the problem will be solved
+8. If nothing helped, then leave a feedback and the problem will be solved

 ## Development